medcomdk/MedCom-FHIR-Communication/docs/index.md

 ## 5. Governance for Test and Certification

-All profiles **SHALL** be validated with the FHIR validator
+All message solutions developed on the basis of MedCom FHIR Messing profiles **SHALL** be validated with the FHIR validator

-All profiles **SHALL** be validated with TouchStone
+All message solutions developed on the basis of MedCom FHIR Messing profiles **SHALL** be validated with MedComs TouchStone Certification Suites

 _**Insert requirements from the test and certification process here**_

 ## 6. Governance for Release Notes

-Updates in the latest release.
+All changes in the MedCom FHIR Specifications **SHALL** be described in a release note following that specific version of the specification.

 _**Insert requirements from Release Notes**_